Rift131/MidtermProject/README.md

 ## Lessons Learned

-Trello- Keep highest level on the User Story and write out sub cards that get you to the User Story completion.

-Keeping the path clear: A morning routine of organizing the Trello board kept the team on the same page and focused on the right priorities.
-The first iteration of the Trello board featured every possible facet of the application we could imagine.
-Howe Refactoring of the user stories was especially important as time for completing the project on time and achieving an MVP (minimum viable product)
+Keeping situational awareness is provided through the Agile methodology
+	* Because of our Trello board and constant communication, we had a visual representation at all times of how far we had to go.
+This "reality check" allowed us to see in advance that adjustments had to be made.
+The plan molded to the new reality and the Trello board reflected those changes, cancelling out any confusion on what we needed to do next as a team.

+Learning through the struggle
-* MileStone 3 LL: Troubleshooting became second nature to recognize problems with our database values versus our mappings of the entities with each other.
+	* Troubleshooting became second nature to recognize problems with our database values versus our mappings of the entities with each other.
 As we progressed with establishing relationships between the tables,  we learned to adjust initial variables to the corresponding data type being linked with the table.
 If we omitted this change, the JUnit tests would result in an immediate termination and no test results.
 We quickly learned the error most likely was due to omitting a change of the variable to the object being linked.
 After pair programming for several hours, writing code and troubleshooting became more and more challenging.
 They key to pressing forward through blockers was to find different ways to view the problem, either through the ERDiagram or previous code that tackled the same problem.
 Changing perspective is key.
+	* Building a complex application from the ground up combined with long hours of grinding causes accelerated diminishing returns.
+By the last hour of the class day, the team collectively would begin to experience more difficulty in writing code and producing the desired results.
+Typically, the next morning would go much smoother with fresher minds.
+Calling it a day and walking away is often wiser than sticking to the grind.
+	* No one person has the answer, but the team does.
+Our team experienced blockers that even our most seasoned instructor was temporarily baffled by.
+Students and staff alike, working through a problem by voicing their thoughts and questions, "googling" on their own computer ALWAYS led to the way forward.

 ## Technologies